-After a scan, the system runs a set of automated analysis techniques to sort through the scan results and create system groups with associated files which represent the automatically-detected inventory items.
-See Automated Analysis Tab for information on controlling which automated analysis techniques are executed after the scan.
+After a scan, the system runs a set of automated analysis techniques to sort through the scan results and create system groups with associated files, each group representing an automatically-detected inventory item.
+The system groups can then be promoted to inventory by way of auto-publishing or manually publishing.
+The following techniques are available:

 - POM File Analyzer

 - Auto-WriteUpTM

 - Multi-Indicator Detector (MID)

 - Analyzer

-- Data Services
+- CodeAware